metarex-media/mrx-demo/README.md

 # mrx-demo

+welcome to the demo for the [Metarex command line tool](https://github.com/metarex-media/mrx-tool)

-mrx-demo contains demo data for the encoding of mrx files.
+This demo is for encoding [metarex](https://metarex.media/) mrx files, using the aforementioned  command line tool.

+The demo walks you through:

+- encoding metadata into an mrx file
+- decode an mrx file into the metadata files
+- extract the structure of an mrx file
+- round tripping mrx files to and from the metadata files

 ## The Metadata Context